 You need to be prepared to work outdoors in all conditions, where necessary.

 - Where the role can lead Expand / Collapse

 With experience, you could become a team leader, supervising the work of paramedics and emergency care assistants.
 With further experience, you could become a manager, responsible for several teams.
 Teaching or research are other options.

 You could choose to join a specialist team such as caring for stroke patients or working on an air ambulance.

-You could take extra training and qualifications to become a senior paramedic taking on more responsibility for treatment and decision-making in emergencies.
+You could take extra training and qualifications to become a specialist paramedic taking on more responsibility for treatment and decision-making in emergencies.

 - Job market and vacancies Expand / Collapse

 Most NHS organisations advertise their job and apprenticeship vacancies on NHS Jobs, including those who run NHS services.
 Some advertise on their own websites.
 You can find a list of NHS organisations at NHS Choices.

 If you're applying for a role either directly in the NHS or in an organisation that provides NHS services, you'll be asked to show how you think the values of the NHS Constitution apply in your everyday work.
 The same will be true if you are applying for a university course funded by the NHS.